Create a Marketplace Package

 • Click GENERATE if you want our system to generate a deal ID for you automatically.

-8. Optionally, in the Buyer seat ID field, select a Buyer Seat ID, if a buyer has provided you with one.
+8. Optionally, in the Buyer seat IDs field, select a Buyer Seat ID, if a buyer has provided you with one.
 It must correspond with the DSP selected in the DSP field.
 Index recommends to always select a Buyer Seat ID if available.
 If you work with any of the following DSPs, a Buyer Seat ID is required:

 • Display & Video 360